 Part of the legislative intent for the designation of the Florida Keys as an Area of Critical State Concern was to ensure that the population of the Florida Keys can be safely evacuated before a hurricane storm event.

 Based on the most recent hurricane evacuation models, it is projected that the evacuation clearance time and maximum buildout capacity will reach 24 hours in the year 2023.
-When the maximum building capacity is reached, no building permits will be issued for new construction on VACANT land.
+When all allocations are awarded, no building permits will be issued for new construction on VACANT land.

 For more information, contact: